saschawildgrube/checklisthq/www/_source/wdk/scaffolds/components/layout/templates/readme.txt

 $arrayConfig["layouts"][] = "$$$layoutid$$$";

-You may even want to set the layout as the default layout by adding this line in the CallBackOnInit() function:
+You may even want to set the layout as the default layout by adding this line in the OnInit() function:

 $this->SetLayout("$$$layoutid$$$");